ResearcherID: Development

 In 2008, Thomson Reuters started up the ResearcherID system as an addition of Clarivate Analytics' Web of Science (WoS) database.
 Researchers were benefited from the system on inter-connection between authors and literatures.
 Each researcher could list personal publishes in the profiles for others' references.
 Scholars were also able to find references through searching the researcherID, name of the author or the literature itself.
 Links under names were created for more direct searches.
 Meanwhile, creating personal profiles helped others distinguish researchers with the same first and last names, therefore increasing clarification of worldwide scientific progress.

 Later, ResearcherID was recommended to relate to Digital Object Identifier (DOI), as to enhance relationships between various researchers, creating larger maps connecting authors in the same research field.
 Though researchers might work in different fields, it became easier to associate authors with key terms and topics.

 The Web of Knowledge platform was connected to ResearcherID in 2011, compensating manual mistakes between profiles and literature.
 Due to a vast development of unique identifiers in the research field, there has been numbers of systems serving identification process, for example, ORCID, Scopus, ResearcherID and ResearchGate.
 Missing literature or informational mistakes were frequently shown when one researcher uploaded several profiles on different platforms.
 Thus, this combination enhanced the reliability of profiles on each platform, and provided a more thorough knowledge to a particular researcher.

 In the year 2012, Open Researcher and Contributor ID (ORCID) was integrated with ResearcherID to share and verify information in both systems, improving the efficiency of independent retrieval.

-In 2019, ResearcherID was binded with Publons which was a platform for field workers to make appraisals and authentication on researchers, thus enhancing the general contribution of certain literature among the field and global process on certain subjects.
+In 2019, ResearcherID was bound with Publons which was a platform for field workers to make appraisals and authentication on researchers, thus enhancing the general contribution of certain literature among the field and global process on certain subjects.
 Nowadays, ResearcherID is still actively used by amounts of authors and researchers.